TejasViswa/PIC20A_Disc/Week_1/Static_fields.md

         // System.out.println("local variable lvhc = "+lvhc);  // not allowed as lvhc does not exist beyond the scope of the method
         System.out.println("static field sfh = "+sfh);  // static fields within the same class can be accessed directly

-        Hello h = new Hello();
+        StaticVarClass s = new StaticVarClass();
-        System.out.println("static field h.ifh = "+ h.ifh);  // instance fields can only be accessed after making a instance of the class
+        System.out.println("static field s.ifh = "+ s.ifh);  // instance fields can only be accessed after making a instance of the class

         System.out.println("static field CallMeClass.sfc = "+ CallMeClass.sfc);  // static fields of another class can be accessed using the class name and the dot operator